sakusanpuwan/java-fundamentals/src/main/java/org/example/ObjectOrientatedProgramming/OOP.md

 Classes that inherit from an abstract class can use these implemented methods directly or override them.

 Use when there's a common base implementation and share state for subclasses.
 Abstract classes can have both abstract and non-abstract methods, allowing you to define common functionality that can be inherited by subclasses

+* Promotes code reusability and maintainability
+* Provides a controlled way of enforcing behavior in subclasses
+* Supports partial implementation with default behaviors

 ```java
 // Example of an abstract class